Our Leadership

 Stephen has been on the Board of Indigenous Allied Health Australia for 6 years because he has an ongoing commitment to increase the Health Workforce of Indigenous people.

-Ms Kimberley Hunter
+Ms Kimberley Hunter, Director

+Kimberley has a Bachelor of Applied Science (Occupational Therapy) and a Graduate Certificate in Public Health.
+Kimberley works as an Impact and Engagement Co-lead at the Wiyi Yani U Thangani Institute for First Nations Gender Justice, housed at the Australian National University.
+The Institute builds on the legacy of the Wiyi Yani U Thangani (Women’s Voices) Project, elevating and investing in the voices and solutions of First Nations women and girls to drive social, economic and ecological impact.
 Kimberley has been an active member of IAHA since 2013, has participated in the Health Fusion Team Challenge as a student and was awarded the Future Leader in Indigenous Allied Health award in 2015.
 Kimberley is dedicated to the advancement of social justice and human rights for Aboriginal and Torres Strait Islander peoples.

-Ms Lauren Carr
+Ms Lauren Carr, Director

 Lauren is a Murrawarri woman and optometrist.
 Lauren was born and raised on Wiradjuri country in the central west of NSW.
 She graduated from her Bachelor of Vision Science/Master of Optometry from QUT in 2017, following which, she returned to the central west, now residing back on the beautiful lands of the Wiradjuri people once again, in Parkes.
 Lauren has worked as an optometrist both in private practice and within the community controlled sector as well as as a project officer with the Fred Hollows Foundation.
 She is a current sitting member of the Optometry Australia Aboriginal and Torres Strait Islander Eye Health Advisory Committee, the Optometry Council of Australia and New Zealand’s Indigenous Taskforce Strategy and the National Experts Group on Aboriginal and Torres Strait Islander Eye Health as well as a visiting fellow at QUT.
 Lauren has been an active member of IAHA since 2015.